Long before settlers plodded into the Upper Midwest, its rivers and forests were swarming with a more footloose kind of entrepreneur.

 But for many tourists, the high point of a visit to Fort Mackinac is lunch on the veranda of the Tea Room, with its dreamy view of the park, marina and ferry traffic.

-Other fur-trade sites are sprinkled all over the region: “If it was along a river, it was in the fur trade,’’ says Patrick Schifferdecker, who is site manager of North West Co.
-Fur Post and interprets Francois Boucher and John Sayer.
+Other fur-trade sites are sprinkled all over the region: “If it was along a river, it was in the fur trade,’’ says Patrick Schifferdecker, who interprets Francois Boucher and John Sayer at the Snake River Fur Post.

 In the Twin Cities, Historic Fort Snelling had one foot in the fur trade in its early days.
 The Sibley House in Mendota is a fur-trade site; so is Traverse des Sioux in St. Peter.

 In truth, nearly every historical site in the region has something to do with the fur trade.
-The Forks in downtown Winnipeg is a lode of fur-trade history.
+The Forks in downtown Winnipeg is a lode of fur-trade history, as is the Lower Fort Garry National Historic Site in nearby Selkirk.

 In Green Bay, the first permanent European settlement in the Midwest, Heritage Hill State Historical Park preserves fur-trader cabins and a Jesuit chapel.